alexapostolu/night/README.md

 **In progress**

 I just finished up functions!
 You can check out the lastest commit for more info.
 Also see the examples for the new things you can do with them!
+So right now, I'm working on pre-defined functions!
+Stay tuned :)

 ---